iqb-berlin/verona-data-specifications/README.md

 Verona interfaces are specifications concerning computer based assessment.
 You can learn more about this German initiative [here](https://github.com/verona-interfaces/introduction).

-The IQB uses these interface specs for it's own applications.
+The IQB uses these interface specs for its own applications.
 One important feature of these Verona interfaces is the black box approach for data exchange.
-Although the applications communicate via well defined channels, the structure of the transferred data is unknown.
+Although the applications communicate via well-defined channels, the structure of the transferred data is unknown.
 Only the name and version of data specification is needed to select the matching component.

 Nevertheless, every producer of data should document data structures.
 For the IQB, we do this in this repository.
 The manuals are in German language, because most of the